Dominican Republic mourns death of fashion icon Oscar de la Renta

 “In all times and circumstances, he emphasized his Dominican status.
 This, of course, contributed to the interest of investors and vacationers to know our nation,” Navarro said.

-Reporting by Manuel Jimenez; Witing by Patricia Reaney and David Adams; Editing by Gunna Dickson
+Reporting by Manuel Jimenez; writing by Patricia Reaney; editing by Gunna Dickson